alentoghostflame/nextcord/docs/migrating_to_slash_commands.rst

 -------------
 One of the biggest difference's is the deprevation of CTX(Context) in the use of interaction

-**NOTE:** It may take up to an hour for a slash command to render globally we reccomend you put guild_ids[] to limit the amount of guilds for testing
+**NOTE:** It may take up to an hour for a slash command to render globally so we recommend you put guild_ids[] to limit the amount of guilds for testing

 Old Commands: